Thérèse Humbert: Discovery of the fraud

+Justice

 The scandal rocked the French financial world, and thousands of smaller creditors and investors were ruined.
 The in-laws of the painter Henri Matisse, M. and Mme.
 Parayre, became scapegoats in the affair.
 Matisse's mother-in-law, who was the Humbert family's housekeeper, fell under suspicion, and her husband was arrested.
 Matisse's studio was searched by detectives, and his wife's family found themselves menaced by angry mobs of fraud victims.
 M. Parayre eventually went on hunger strike in an attempt to clear his name, with Matisse acting in lieu of a lawyer.

 The Humberts had already fled the country, but they were arrested in Madrid in December 1902.
 Thérèse Humbert was tried and sentenced to five years' hard labor.
 Her two brothers, who had masqueraded as Crawford's nephews, were sentenced to two and three years each.
 Her husband Frédèric was also sentenced to five years.
-Her sister Marie, daughter Eve and deceased father-in-law, the justice minister Gustave Humbert, were stated to be victims of the fraud.
+Her sister Marie, daughter Eve and deceased father-in-law, the justice minister Gustave Humbert, were stated to be victims of the fraud and were thus not prosecuted.

+Aftermath

+Purported emigration to the USA

 The generally held theory is that when Thérèse Humbert was released from prison, she emigrated to the United States and that she died in Chicago in 1918.
 People whom she had defrauded remained mostly silent to avoid further embarrassment.